Josue-T/synapse_ynh/README.md

 You might also need to open these ports (if it is not automatically done) on your ISP box.

 To prevent the situation when the server is behind a NAT, the public IP is written in the turnserver config.
-By this the turnserver can send his real public IP to the client.
-For more information see [the coturn example config file](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf#L102-L120).
-So if your IP change you could run the script `/opt/yunohost/__SYNAPSE_INSTANCE_NAME__/Coturn_config_rotate.sh` to update your config.
+By this the turnserver can send its real public IP to the client.
+For more information see [the coturn example config file](https://github.com/coturn/coturn/blob/master/examples/etc/turnserver.conf#L102-L120).So if your IP changes, you could run the script `/opt/yunohost/__SYNAPSE_INSTANCE_NAME__/Coturn_config_rotate.sh` to update your config.

-If you have a dynamic ip adresse you also might need to update this config automatically.
-To do that just edit a file named : `/etc/cron.d/coturn_config_rotate` and add the fooling contenant (just adapt the __SYNAPSE_INSTANCE_NAME__ which could be `synapse` or mybe `synapse__1`).
+If you have a dynamic IP address, you also might need to update this config automatically.
+To do that just edit a file named `/etc/cron.d/coturn_config_rotate` and add the following content (just adapt the __SYNAPSE_INSTANCE_NAME__ which could be `synapse` or maybe `synapse__2`).

 ```
 */15 * * * * root bash /opt/yunohost/__SYNAPSE_INSTANCE_NAME__/Coturn_config_rotate.sh;